rpmuller/rpmuller.github.io/README.md

   - Had trouble getting the nosetests to run quickly in pyquante2.
 Worked around this by doing a setup.py build_ext --inplace to get the cython libraries in the appropriate places, after which the nosetest went from taking 74 sec to run to taking < 2 sec!
+  - Also moved test_cython into the tests directory, since now nose can run these tests.

 * 24 Jun 2013
   - Profiling of unit tests in PyQuante2: Weird results.
 Looks as if the python versions of the integral routines